-The numerator and the denominator of equation (1) are usually called the intention-totreat (ITT) effects.
-As discussed in Lee and Lemieux (2010), they are: (a) derived without relying on a valid exclusion restriction; and (b) informative of the average treatment effect (ATE) of $Z_i = \mathbf{1}\{(Y_i - y_0) \ge 0\}$ on the treatment $T_i$ and on the procurement outcomes $O_i$ .
+The numerator and the denominator of equation (1) are usually called the intention-to-treat (ITT) effects.
+As discussed in Lee and Lemieux (2010), they are: (a) derived without relying on a valid exclusion restriction; and (b) informative of the average treatment effect (ATE) of $Z_i = \mathbf{1}\{(Y_i - y_0) \geq 0\}$ on the treatment T_i and on the procurement outcomes O_i .
 Under the continuity assumption of the starting value around the threshold (and of the unobservables), the ITT are unbiased estimates of the average treatment effect (ATE) of change in the ability to use Trattativa Privata on procurement outcomes.